MicrosoftEdge/WebView2Feedback/specs/Workers.md

 **DedicatedWorkerCreated**: This event, associated with CoreWebView2, is raised when a web page initiates a dedicated worker.
-It grants access to the CoreWebView2DedicatedWorker object, which contains information such as the script URL and name.
+It grants access to the CoreWebView2DedicatedWorker object, which contains information such as the script uri and name.
 Additionally, it provides a 'destroy' event that is raised just before this object is due for destruction.

 **ServiceWorkerRegistered**: This event, originating from the